Drobotij/madlibs/readme.md

 Mad libs in python with quotes from **Breaking Bad API** and **Spacy NLP**

-A reandom quote is fetch from [Breaking bad API](https://breakingbadquotes.xyz/).
-Nouns and verbs are replace by the ones that the user introduce in the progam.
+A random quote is fetch from [Breaking bad API](https://breakingbadquotes.xyz/).
+Nouns and verbs are replaced by the ones that the user introduces in the progam.
 Shows the new quote.

 ## Requirements